Netherlands in World War II: Collaboration

 After the German signing of surrender on 6 May 1945, the NSB was outlawed.
 Mussert was arrested the following day, and was executed on 7 May 1946.
 Many members of the NSB were arrested, but few were convicted.

 In September 1940, the Nederlandsche SS was formed as "Afdeling XI" (Department XI) of the NSB.
 It was the equivalent to the Allgemeine SS in Germany.
-In November 1942, its name was changed to Germaansche SS in Nederland.
+In November 1942, its name was changed to Germaansche SS in Nederland (translation: 'Germanic SS in the Netherlands').
 The Nederlandsche SS was primarily a political formation but also served as manpower reservoir for the Waffen-SS.

 Between 22000 and 25000 Dutchmen volunteered to serve in the Waffen-SS.
 The most notable formations were the 4th SS Volunteer Panzergrenadier Brigade Nederland which saw action exclusively on the Eastern Front and the SS Volunteer Grenadier Brigade Landstorm Nederland which fought in Belgium and the Netherlands.

 The Nederland brigade participated in fighting on the Eastern Front during the Battle of Narva, with several soldiers receiving the Knight's Cross of the Iron Cross, Nazi Germany's highest award for bravery.

 Another form of collusion was providing goods and services essential to the German war efforts.
 Especially in 1940 and 1941, when a German victory was still a possibility, Dutch companies were willing to provide such goods to the greedily-purchasing Germans.
 Strategic supplies fell in German hands, and in May 1940 German officers placed their first orders with Dutch shipyards.
 The co-operation with the German industry was facilitated by the fact that due to the occupation the German market 'opened' and due to facilitating behaviour from the side of the partly pro-German elite.
 Many directors justified their behaviour with the argument that otherwise, the Germans would have closed down their company or would have replaced them with NSB members and so they could still exercise some limited influence.
 After the war, no heavy sentences were dealt to high officials and company directors.